 The 8 potential dangers of Fabric implementation

-Checklist: is my organization ready to anticipate?
+Why migrate to Microsoft Fabric?
+And... is my organization ready to anticipate?

 The definition of Microsoft Fabric:

-"Microsoft Fabric is an all-in-one enterprise analytics solution that covers everything from data movement to data science, Real-Time Analytics and business intelligence.
+"Microsoft Fabric is an all-in-one enterprise analytics solution that covers everything from data governance, data movement to data science, Real-Time Analytics and business intelligence.
 It offers a comprehensive suite of services, including data lake, data engineering and data integration, all in one place.

 Why should you start working with Microsoft Fabric now?